jaydeegbobeh/eng88/Computer_Windows_Linux_Virtualisation_Cloud/Virtualisation/advanced_virtualisationREADME.md

 ### Disadvantages of containerisation
 - Security: as the container shares resources, malware can escape from the container to the host.
 - Can hacking apps gain access to the container?

+ Set Filesystem and Volumes to Read-only
+A simple and effective security trick is to run containers with a read-only filesystem.
+This can prevent malicious activity such as deploying malware on the container or modifying configuration.

 ### Docker commands
 e.g in Linux terminal